FabienRoger/WInfoForTwitter/README.md

 ```
 It takes an hour on GPU.

 Alternatively, if you use the same settings I did, you can download the embeddings at the end of <a href="https://www.kaggle.com/fabienroger/wikipedia-to-embeddings/output?select=embeddings.npy">this Kaggle notebook</a>.
+Put the file next to server.py

 5. Run the server by running the following command:
 ```